 Students are normally required to complete their registration by the date specified in the Academic Schedule.
 After the end of the registration period, registration will be permitted only in exceptional circumstances and students may find that the course offerings are limited.

-22.1.8 Changes in Registration
+22.1.8 Adding and Dropping Courses before the Registration Deadline